Positives

 Powder

-The rather aggressive MTX side cut can get a little grippy/grabby in thicker, deeper powder.
+The rather aggressive MTX side cut can get a little grippy/grabby in thicker, more bottomless powder.
 It just didn’t stand up to many other hybrid rocker twins/twin-ish rides in powder, and it took some work to stay afloat.
-Don’t think of this like a real all mountain board that can be set back in powder.
-This has very little setback on board vs. most all-mountain boards to get an easier float.
+Don’t think of this as a real all-mountain board that can be set back in powder.
+This has very little setback on board vs. most all-mountain boards to get a more effortless float.

 Turn Initiation and Carving